Elixir is a dynamic, functional language for building scalable and maintainable applications.

 Fault-tolerance

-The unavoidable truth about software running in production is that things will go wrong.
+The unavoidable truth about software in production is that things will go wrong.
 Even more when we take network, file systems, and other third-party resources into account.

 children = [